jhsoftware/OwnCDN-KB/docs/1-how-to-install-owncdn-as-an-iis-web-site.md

-﻿---
+---
 category: 1
-VGroup: 1
-VName: Windows Server 2025
-VSort: 1
 ---
-# How to install OwnCDN as an IIS web-site on Windows Server 2025
+# How to install OwnCDN as an IIS web-site

 1. First [install IIS (Internet Information Services)](12-how-to-install-iis-on-windows-server-2025.md), and make sure to enable the "Application Initialization" feature (Web Server Role (IIS) / Application Development / Application Initialization).